NTDLS/KitKey/README.md

 - **Client:** https://github.com/NTDLS/KitKey/releases

 ## Server
-Besides runing the dedicated service using the installer, yyou can run the server from code:
+Besides running the dedicated service using the installer, you can run the server from code:

 ```csharp
 var serverConfig = new KkServerConfiguration()